 Before lockdown I used to go to the gym.
 I never really enjoyed it, but I used to go anyway.
 What made it bearable was doing a few things that passed the time and made it less arduous.
-For example, I bought some fancy headphones to play techno, I always tried to beat the crowds (I work from home so found this easy) and mixed up my exercise routine to stop me from getting bored.
+For example, I bought some fancy headphones to play techno, I always tried to beat the crowds (I’ve worked from home for years so found this easy) and mixed up my exercise routine to stop me from getting bored.

-I’m sharing this with you because writing anything lengthy – in fact doing anything you need to persevere with like exercise – is exactly the same.
+I’m sharing this with you because writing anything lengthy – in fact doing anything you need to persevere with like exercise – is very similar.

 Some writers say they don’t have a writing system or that they’ve never needed one but don’t believe them.
 When you grill them as we’ve done on numerous occasions it all tumbles out.
 Either, they’ve made their system so habitual that it has become invisible to them or, spontaneity and a complete lack of structure is their system.

 Think of a writing system as having two parts to it.
-These parts are inseparable, like two sides of the same coin.
+These parts are inseparable.
 There are the things you do to give your writing forward momentum and there are the things you do to stop you from stalling.
 Building a successful system means gaining healthy balance between them both.

 So, for example, thinking about my reluctant gym-going former self.
 Playing loud techno worked for me because it spurred me on.
 Mixing up my exercise pattern made me less likely to get bored and so, more likely to keep going.
 Scheduling in my gym time between 10am and 3pm to avoid crowds made me dislike the experience less and wearing fancy headphones even gave me a little reward and made me look forward to going (well, sometimes).